 Digitarium® Epsilon Portable Digital Planetarium System

 The Digitarium® Epsilon Portable model is a digital planetarium system designed to be portable.
 This system can be used in either a full dome or a truncated projection mode.
-It is very similar to the Digitarium Gamma Portable model, but offers higher resolution (about 30% greater in full dome mode and 56% greater in truncated mode).

 In truncated projection mode, a 1344 pixel diameter truncated circle (truncated to a 1920x1200 pixel frame) is projected at a 180x155 degree projection angle.
 This mode is typically best suited for high resolution wide angle immersive movie uses.
 The planetarium features will still work, but with part of the sky missing we don't recommend this mode for serious astronomy education.